vze22jjw/ansible-eks-server/README.md

 ##### Build Docker Image
   `./manage_eks_server build_images -m <manage_eks_service_config>"`

-  - This will build and optionally deply a docker image to an ECR repo.
+  - This will build and optionally push a docker image to an ECR repo.
 Please ensure the following values are defined as true:
     - create_ecr: true
     - ecr_push: true